Thursday May 30, 2024

 Is your collection policy well-defined, thorough, and equitable?
 Lucy Acevedo, regional director at FirstService Residential, considers this the most crucial policy for associations.
 Prioritizing a collection policy ensures the financial well-being of your association and adherence to legal requirements.
 A robust collection policy clearly outlines guidelines for dues, late fees, and delinquencies, encouraging prompt payments, minimizing owner disputes, and ultimately streamlining operations and future planning.
 When enacting your collection policy, collaborate closely with your association's legal counsel to ensure proper legal notification procedures and consistent, fair enforcement of the policy.

-Occupancy Rules and Restrictions
+Occupancy rules and restrictions

 Establishing clear guidelines regarding the number of residents allowed in each residence is essential for all communities, regardless of type and size.
 Occupancy policies safeguard residents from fire hazards and safety concerns that can arise from overcrowding.
 It's crucial to consult with your association's legal advisor when formulating occupancy policies to ensure compliance with local regulations and the federal Fair Housing Act, which prohibits imposing unreasonable limitations on the number of occupants in a dwelling.